Choosing the right size desk for your home office is important.

-So, let’s take a look at how you go about choosing a desk that’s the right size for you.
+So, let’s take a look at how you go about choosing a desk to answer the question of “What size desk do I need?”

 Lots of office space

-Traditional desks have a flat surface and drawers or cabinets on the side and typically usually the classic “kneehole” format.
+Traditional desks have a flat surface and drawers or cabinets on the side and are typically in the classic “kneehole” format.